-For our purposes, it is information of the second sort that will be our primary concern since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible position on an issue, rather than another.
+It is information of the second sort that will be our primary concern, since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible position on an issue, rather than another.

-Reading 🗳
+Reading

 Stone, D., Patton, B., & Heen, S. (2010).
-Abandon Blame.
-In

-Difficult Conversations: How to Discuss What Matters Most (2^{NO} ed., pp. 58-82).
-New York: Viking Penguin.
+Abandon blame.
+In Difficult conversations: How to discuss what matters most (2nd ed., pp. 58-82).
+Penguin Books.